laravel/docs/upgrade.md

     public function shouldReport(Throwable $exception);
     public function render($request, Throwable $exception);
     public function renderForConsole($output, Throwable $exception);

+Additionally, if the `failed` method is implemented on any queue job it should accept instances of the `Throwable` interface instead of the `Exception` instances:

+    use Throwable;

+    public function failed(Throwable $exception);

 Next, please update your `session` configuration file's `secure` option to have a fallback value of `null`: